Tikomatura/AMaster/README.md

 # Selfhosted Discord Music Downloader Bot

-A lightweight, containerized Discord bot that allows whitelisted users to submit music links or upload audio files via Discord.
-It downloads and stores audio in a shared volume, making it usable with any media server such as [Navidrome](https://www.navidrome.org/), Jellyfin, or Plex — or just as a personal collection.
+A lightweight, containerized Discord bot that allows whitelisted users to submit music links, upload audio files, or download entire playlists via Discord slash commands.
+The bot saves audio files in a shared volume, making them usable with any media server such as [Navidrome](https://www.navidrome.org/), Jellyfin, Plex, or simply as a personal collection.

 ---

 ## 🎯 Features

-- `/upload <link>` — download audio from YouTube, Spotify, SoundCloud, etc.
+- `/upload link <url>` — download audio from YouTube, Spotify, SoundCloud, etc.
+- `/upload playlist <url>` — download all tracks from a playlist (YouTube or Spotify)
+- `/upload attachment <file>` — upload local `.mp3`, `.aac`, or `.opus` files
 - `/upload list` — list recent uploads with metadata (user, title, size, duration)
 - `/whitelist add/remove <@user or user_id>` — only the bot owner can manage access
-- `/whitelist list` — see all currently whitelisted user IDs
+- `/whitelist list` — view all currently whitelisted user IDs
-- Downloads are saved in a configurable `/music` directory
+- Audio files are saved in a configurable `/music` directory
 - Whitelist and upload history are stored using a local SQLite database

 ---